-The other new development in the PS5 controller is adaptive triggers.
+Adaptive triggers are the other new development in the PS5 controller.
 These allow game developers to adjust the resistance of your controller triggers (the L2 and R2 buttons) based on in-game events.

 For instance, you might have to push harder to pull back a bow and arrow, or to accelerate a vehicle over rough terrain.
 Combined with the haptic feedback, this should go a long way in helping you feel like the elements of the game are real.